As there are no shops close by, please bring snacks or lunch. BYO cup for coffee and tea.

 Notebook and pencil, wear non-slip closed-in shoes.
 Please wear old clothes and/or apron and bring an old towel.
 Lunch (we have a kitchen with a fridge and microwave)

-Design & Make Your Own Tableware Set (Kirstin Farr)
+Design & Make Your Own Tableware Set or Throwing Big or Throw and Grow (Kirstin Farr)

 Notebook and pencil, wear non-slip closed-in shoes.
 Please wear old clothes and/or apron and bring an old towel.
 Lunch (we have a kitchen with a fridge and microwave)